 Exotic futures contracts - region-specific snowfall, hurricanes, temperature indexes, cryptocurrencies, and box office receipts for a motion picture release

 The current futures contract price is the amount of money required for an individual to purchase or sell the underlying asset before the expiration day.
-It is based on its projected value at expiration.
+It depends on its projected value at expiration.

-Each contract has an expiration date that depends on the specifications of the contract.
-It is the last day where you can trade the contract.
+Each contract has an expiration date that depends on the contract's specifications.
+It is the last day when you can trade the contract.

 Brokers generally provide "leverage" to enable traders to trade multiple quantities at a smaller price.
 It is extra capital that traders borrow to take larger positions.
 Traders use it to amplify their profits with the lowest capital investment.
 Leverages, when used wisely, can significantly amplify profits and vice versa.

 The brokerage firm determines the Margin requirements to govern the maximum number of tradable lots.
 There are two types of margins:

 Margin requirements vary significantly based on position size, client account size, brokerage firm, and futures products traded in the market.

 You can settle Futures contracts in the form of both physical and cash settlements.

 Not every Futures trader wants to exchange the underlying asset at expiry.
 Some may want to settle in cash.

 Mostly hedgers and speculators do this when they wish to take a position on whether the market price will fall or rise without owning the asset.